 • Cais do Sodré to Montijo, Seixal and Cacilhas (recommended route): Cais do Sodré ferry terminal is connected to the green metro line and is also a major railway station, with trains to Cascais and the Estoril coastline.
 The actual ferry terminal is in a separate building, which is south of the train station.

 From Cais do Sodré there are three routes, to Cacilhas, Montijo, and Seixal.
 The ferries to Montijo and Seixal use the modern catamarans, while the older, orange ferries cross to Cacilhas.
 Cacilhas is the better tourist route, as it passes close to the suspension bridge and only takes 15 minutes to cross the river.
 One of the main reasons for crossing to Cacilhas is to visit the Cristo Rei statue and the amazing viewpoint at the top of the monument.
 However, the bus route would be a better choice.

 • Belem to Porto Brandão and Trafaria (recommended route): The Belem ferry departs from the western side of Lisbon and is a great activity for visitors who have more time to spend in the district.
 The main issue with the Belem ferry is the infrequent departures (as there is only one boat) and the return journey is much longer than all of the other ferry routes.

 Fares and Tickets

 The following list provides the cost of a single crossing; there are no return tickets and two single tickets must be purchased.
-The ferry fares are charged to the Viva Viagem card, which is applicable to all public transport network of Lisbon.
+The ferry fares are charged to the Viva Viagem card, which applies to all public transport networks of Lisbon.
 The initial purchase of the Viva Viagem card is €0.50.
 However, the card can only hold one type of ticket at a time, for example, if it is charged with a metro ticket you cannot add a ferry ticket to it.

 • Terreiro do Paço to Barreiro – €2.45